henrik-dmg/HPNetwork/README.md

 }
 ```

-### Intercepting Errors

-By default, instances of `NetworkRequest` will simply forward any encountered errors to the completion block.
-If you want to do some custom error conversion based on the raw `Data` that was received, you can implement `func convertError(_ error: Error, data: Data?, response: URLResponse?) -> Error` in your request model.

 ### URLBuilder

 `URLBuilder` has been broken out into a separate package `HPURLBuilder` that can be found [here](https://github.com/henrik-dmg/HPURLBuilder)

-### Request Authentication
+### Request Authorization

-To add authentication to a request, simply supply a `authentication: NetworkRequestAuthentication?` instance to your request. `NetworkRequestAuthentication` is an enum and supports basic authentication with a username and password, bearer token authorisation or a raw option if you want full control.
+To add authorization to a request, simply supply a `authorization: Authorization?` instance to your request.
+You can either use `BasicAuthorization` for basic authentication with a username and password, or `BearerAuthorization` for bearer token authorization or implement you own custom `Authorization` type.

 ### Authors

 - Henrik Panhans ([@henrik_dmg](https://twitter.com/henrik_dmg))

-## WIP

-- [x] Cancellation support
-- [x] Progress callback
-- [x] Improving the documentation
-- [x] Add `async` variants for the new Swift version
-- [ ] Cookie support